open-campaign-logger/compendium-generator/src/CampaignKit.Compendium.DungeonsAndDragons/README.md

     {
         // Limits number of items to parse from the source data set.
 Useful for testing purposes.
         "ImportLimit": 5,
+        // Default labels to apply to campaign entries derived from the source data.
+        "Labels": [
+            "D&D 5E",
+            "Monster",
+            "WOTC",
+            "SRD"
+        ],
         // Class to use for parsing license information.
         "LicenseDataParser": "CampaignKit.Compendium.DungeonsAndDragons.Common.License",
         // URI of license information.